Red Sox vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies will send Zack Wheeler (3-1) to the mound for his seventh start this season.
+- Bailey Falter (0-5) will take to the mound for the Phillies and make his seventh start of the season.

+- In six starts this season, he's earned a quality start in two of them.

+- Falter has started six games this season, and he's lasted five or more innings four times.
+He averages 5.4 innings per appearance.

 |Opponent